-In addition to the four 2500 TEU vessels that will be built, the Company has the option to order an additional eight 2500 TEU vessels, in two tranches of four vessels each, for the same price as the initial four vessels.
+In addition to the four 2500 TEU vessels that will be built, the Company had the option to order an additional eight 2500 TEU vessels, in two tranches of four vessels each, for the same price as the initial four vessels.
 The option for the first four of the option vessels was exercised by the Company on June 29, 2006.
 The delivered cost is expected to be approximately \$44,700,000 per vessel.
 The vessels are expected to be delivered between May and August 2009.
+The Company did not exercise its option on the final tranche of the option vessels, which expired on September 30, 2006.